dockstore/dockstore/_docs/getting-started-with-dockstore.md

   launch           :  launch Tools (locally)

+  download         :  download Tools to the local directory

   version_tag      :  updates version tags for an individual tool

   update_tool      :  updates certain fields of a tool